Video: Renal arteries

-Arteries of the kidneys seen on the anterior view of the right kidney.
+You are watching a preview.
+Go Premium to access the full video: Arteries of the kidneys seen from the anterior view of the right kidney.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, this time, I’m going to be talking about the renal arteries – these blood vessels that supply two organs in your body: the kidneys, as you can now see on the image.

 We are looking at the anterior view of the abdomen if we were to strip all the organs that you can find on a more anterior side of… or ventral side of the abdomen, and we’re left with, then, the kidneys.
 They are found a bit more posteriorly because the kidneys are retroperitoneal organs and their main function is to, then, eliminate excess bodily fluid, salts, and byproducts of protein metabolism.

 And as you can see, they have this bean-shaped… they are what we also call bean-shaped organs which receive blood supply from, then, the renal arteries, which are the topic of this tutorial.
 And these arteries are branches of this main artery here, this blood vessel (very important) in your body, the aorta, or we can call it, in this region of your body, you can call it the abdominal aorta.

 And you can also see here the vessels that we’re going to be talking about, the renal arteries, which will, then, supply the kidneys with blood.

 Now, we’re going to move on and talk about the topic of this tutorial, where you now see a section of the kidney, we’re cutting it in half and exposing here the blood vessels that we’re going to be discussing on this tutorial.
 So now, you’re seeing the renal arterial supply, and we’re going to start off with this one that you see now, highlighted in green.
 This is the main renal artery.
 So we call it the right renal artery, but you also have another one that is important for the left kidney, which is the left renal artery.